IlyaDobrynin/2018_Data_Science_Bowl_mrcnn/README.md

 1. Clone this repo:

       `git clone https://github.com/snakers4/ds_bowl_2018`
+2. Dataset.
-2. Download dataset from [official page](https://www.kaggle.com/c/data-science-bowl-2018/data) and put files into your directory like this:
+      2.1 Download dataset from [official page](https://www.kaggle.com/c/data-science-bowl-2018/data) and put files into your directory like this:
 ```
     ├──data
     │   ├── stage1_test                 <- A folder with stage1 test data